-Non-compliant - means that the practice has failed either wholly or substantially to introduce systems for assessing risk and carrying out due diligence.
-The practice will have shown a blatant disregard for the need for a robust AML system and will fail to demonstrate to the inspector that an atmosphere of compliance exists within the practice.
+Non-compliant - means that the practice has failed to introduce sufficient systems for assessing risk and carrying out due diligence resulting in breaches of the regulations.

 It should be noted that, where a practice carries out remedial actions such as updating risk assessments and due diligence, or carries our annual monitoring of its clients, only after to being selected for inspection, the practice will be judged on the status of its records at the time of notification.
-Any such 'catching up' will be regarded as prompted.
+Any such 'catching up' will be regarded as prompted and the overall finding will be as Non-Compliant.